aisha-jufe/phase-3-sinatra-react-project/README.md

-# Phase 3 Project Guidelines
+# Phase 3 Project

-## Learning Goals
+# PORPOSE

-- Build a web basic API with Sinatra and Active Record to support a React frontend
+- Building a web basic API with Sinatra and Active Record to support a React frontend

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.

-The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.
+The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via

-## Requirements

-For this project, you must:

 - Use Active Record to interact with a database.
 - Have at least two models with a one-to-many relationship.